Front-side bus

 The front-side bus (FSB) is a computer communication interface (bus) that was often used in Intel-chip-based computers during the 1990s and 2000s.
 The EV6 bus served the same function for competing AMD CPUs.
 Both typically carry data between the central processing unit (CPU) and a memory controller hub, known as the northbridge.

 Depending on the implementation, some computers may also have a back-side bus that connects the CPU to the cache.
 This bus and the cache connected to it are faster than accessing the system memory (or RAM) via the front-side bus.
 The speed of the front side bus is often used as an important measure of the performance of a computer.

-The original front-side bus architecture has been replaced by HyperTransport, Intel QuickPath Interconnect or Direct Media Interface in modern volume CPUs.
+The original front-side bus architecture was replaced by HyperTransport, Intel QuickPath Interconnect, and Direct Media Interface, followed by Intel Ultra Path Interconnect and AMD's Infinity Fabric.

 History

 The term came into use by Intel Corporation about the time the Pentium Pro and Pentium II products were announced, in the 1990s.

 "Front side" refers to the external interface from the processor to the rest of the computer system, as opposed to the back side, where the back-side bus connects the cache (and potentially other CPUs).

 A front-side bus (FSB) is mostly used on PC-related motherboards (including personal computers and servers).
 They are seldom used in embedded systems or similar small computers.
 The FSB design was a performance improvement over the single system bus designs of the previous decades, but these front-side buses are sometimes referred to as the "system bus".

 Front-side buses usually connect the CPU and the rest of the hardware via a chipset, which Intel implemented as a northbridge and a southbridge.
 Other buses like the Peripheral Component Interconnect (PCI), Accelerated Graphics Port (AGP), and memory buses all connect to the chipset in order for data to flow between the connected devices.
 These secondary system buses usually run at speeds derived from the front-side bus clock, but are not necessarily synchronized to it.

 In response to AMD's Torrenza initiative, Intel opened its FSB CPU socket to third party devices.

 Prior to this announcement, made in Spring 2007 at Intel Developer Forum in Beijing, Intel had very closely guarded who had access to the FSB, only allowing Intel processors in the CPU socket.
 The first example was field-programmable gate array (FPGA) co-processors, a result of collaboration between Intel-Xilinx-Nallatech and Intel-Altera-XtremeData (which shipped in 2008).